IBM Model F keyboards

 Design

-Buckling springs take the form of a spring that when pressed deforms (buckles) in a specific way that allows a flipper (also called rocker or hammer) to hit the circuit underneath to make a connection.
-In the case of Model F keyboards, pressing the switch will cause the flipper to rest atop a pair of capacitive contact pads and register a key-press.
-The flipper itself is made of a capacitive material.
-This contrasts with the buckling springs found on the later Model M keyboards that when buckling the flipper physically bridges two contacts on a membrane assembly.
-To differentiate the two implementations, the Model F's buckling springs are generally referred to as capacitive buckling springs to refer to its sensing method.
+The pivot plate itself is made of a capacitive material.
+This contrasts with the buckling springs found on the later Model M keyboards, where the pivot plate physically bridges two contacts on a membrane assembly.
+To differentiate the two implementations, the Model F's style of buckling springs are generally referred to as capacitive buckling springs to refer to its sensing method.
+Because the pivot plates will accomplish their purpose before their buckling springs are fully compressed, the design is said to "part-way actuate".

-All Model F keyboards are not monoblocks, instead featuring an inner keyboard assembly separate from the outer case.
-The typical Model F keyboard assembly is a sandwich of the following distinct layers:
+All Model F keyboards are not monocoques - the cover set (outer casing) and a complete sub-assembly can be easily separated.
+All Model F keyboard assemblies are a sandwich of the following distinct layers:

-2. A foam layer: sits below the barrel plate but has cutouts for each individual barrel.
-It is used for securing the barrels in place above the pad card's capacitive pads.
+2. A foam layer: Sits below the keyboard frame and likewise has cut-outs for individual keyswitch barrels.
+It is used to secure these barrels in place and act as a general gasket for the host frame.
 The thickness of the foam is said to be about 2mm to 3mm[24][24]

 deskthority - Replacement foam in IBM Model F [accessed 2022-07-01].